Here's how I work and what I like to work on.

 I Accept PayPal and Venmo

-Trial edits paid at start (if you go on to a basic/glove service edit price will be subtracted from initial payment).
+Trial edits paid at start (if you go on to another service edit price will be subtracted from initial payment).

 Scene Saver billed hourly as completed.